-obtain the randomly-expected distributions of outcomes for Because exhaustively exploring the range of possible outcomes for realistic values of S and N is computationally prohibitive, wlgorithm to draw samples at uniform from this outcome space and characterize distributions of randomly expected outcomes across broad ranges of S and N. their corresponding random expectations relative to these random outcomes of the distribution of random outcomes varies over gradients invariation in the narrowness of this distribution associated with the apparent deviation, or lack thereof, between observation and randomness
+obtain the randomly-expected distributions of outcomes for the SAD based on the number of species and number of individuals.
+Because exhaustively exploring the range of possible outcomes for realistic values of S and N is computationally prohibitive, we developed a new algorithm to draw samples at uniform from this outcome space and characterize distributions of randomly expected outcomes across broad ranges of S and N. For [# communities] communities spanning X Y and Z taxa, we compare observed SADs to their corresponding random expectations and evaluate 1) if the shapes of observed SADs are consistently unusual relative to these random outcomes, 2) how the narrowness of the distribution of random outcomes varies over gradients in S and N, and 3) whether variation in the narrowness of this distribution is associated with the apparent deviation, or lack thereof, between observation and randomness.